ejgallego/coq-lsp/etc/doc/PROTOCOL.md

 - v0.2.3: new field in answer `range`, which contains the range of the sentence at `position`
 - v0.1.9: backwards compatible with 0.1.8
+  + `command` field, alias of `pretac`, as this is not limited to tactics
   + new optional `mode : "Prev" | "After"` field to indicate desired goal position
-  + `command` field, alias of `pretac`, as this is not limited to tactics
+  + generic type is now more flexible, for the new `Box` output format
 - v0.1.8: new optional `pretac` field for post-processing, backwards compatible with 0.1.7
 - v0.1.7: program information added, rest of fields compatible with 0.1.6
 - v0.1.7: pp_format field added to request, backwards compatible